SzBenedek2006/progressbar/README.md

 Just for fun aand...

-_I will make a library out of this BTW._
+_I will make a library out of this and use it in all kinds of projects._